 Instructing employees on acceptable social media behavior does not need to be a complex or time-consuming process.
-In most cases, simply making people aware of the risks associated with social media in regards to the organization or professional use is enough to prevent future issues.
+In most cases, simply making people aware of the risks associated with social media with regard to the organization and professional use is enough to prevent future issues.

 Public sharing is a double-edged sword.
 Professional online conduct can have a positive impact on the reputation of an individual or an organization that he or she represents just like unprofessional conduct can have a negative impact.
-Employees should be aware of how social media use affects the impression for themselves and the company as a whole.
+Employees should be made aware of how social media use affects their image and that of the company.

 People tend to maintain a professional demeanor during business hours that transitions to a more relaxed posture in informal settings.
-With social media, it is often accessible to the same individual in both environments.
+With social media, these lines are blurred.
 The reader of a social media post will see no difference between the two.
-Individuals need to be aware that a post made informally one day, can be read by someone expecting a professional the next.
+Individuals need to be aware that a post made informally one day, can be read any time in the future by someone expecting a professional interface.
 This is especially important if you use your personal accounts to connect with professional contacts.